5 Health and Safety Rules Every Woodworker Should Know.

 Make sure that all tools are properly grounded, the safety guards are in position and there are no visible defects on the tools or on the stock you’re planning to use.
 A project that starts in a clean and safe environment usually ends well.

 Written by Mark Thompson.
-A professional woodworker with over 20 years experiences running his own shop.
+A professional woodworker with over 20 years of experience running his own shop.
 He is also the founder of ToolsCritic.com where he shares his expertise on woodworking and related topics.

 Onyeka Emma is a QHSE Professional, a business person, and an entrepreneur.
 He is very passionate about health and safety, Business and Entrepreneurship.